Master of Professional Accountancy (MPAc)

-The MPAc program is highly selective, with a limited number of openings available to qualified students.
+The MPAc program is selective, with a limited number of openings available to qualified students.
 The MPAc Program Director will admit those students whose previous academic performance and/or work experience indicate a desire and ability to excel.
-Test scores and records of academic performance (with close scrutiny of grades earned in 300 & 400-level accounting courses) are evaluated individually in the admissions procedure.
+Records of academic performance (with close scrutiny of grades earned in 300 & 400-level accounting courses) are evaluated individually in the admissions procedure.
 Of equal importance, however, are the applicant's personal qualifications, accomplishments, and letters of recommendation.
 The applicant's entire file is reviewed in order to ensure the admission of those with the highest aptitude, motivation, and qualifications.

 For priority consideration, a complete application package must be received by the deadlines noted above.
 Applications received after the priority deadline may be considered, depending on a variety of factors.
 Contact the MPAc Director immediately to determine if circumstances will permit consideration of your late application.

 Applicants with non-accounting bachelor degrees, please review this section: http://www.montana.edu/business/accounting/MPAc/FAQ.html#non-accounting

 Frequently Asked Questions

 For a list of frequently asked questions, please see the MPAc webpage within the Jabs website at: http://www.montana.edu/business/accounting/MPAc/FAQ.html